-The state of New Jersey has strict laws governing gun purchase, possession, and transportation.
+New Jersey has strict laws governing gun purchase, possession, and transportation.
+Did you know:

-- Hollow point ammunition is illegal to possess in New Jersey, with few exceptions, such as within a home.
+- Hollow point ammunition is illegal in New Jersey, with few exceptions, such as within a home.

-- New Jersey recently amended it firearms law limiting the ammunition capacity from 15 rounds to 10 rounds.
+- New Jersey recently amended its firearms law limiting the ammunition capacity from 15 rounds to 10 rounds.